kwak123/graphql-basics/slides.md

 * Mutations -> Let's order more Harry Potter books.
 * Fragments -> Get the author/genre for these books.
 * Interfaces -> Books have title, author, and genre.
-* Union -> These things are all books.
+* Unions -> These things are all books.

 ~ Subscriptions -> Tell me when new books arrive.